John M. Pinckney: Death

 On April 24, 1905, a crowd of concerned citizens gathered in front of Waller County Courthouse in Hempstead to discuss a petition by the Prohibition League to Governor S. W. T. Lanham.
 The petition requested that Governor Lanham dispatch the Texas Rangers to enforce local prohibition ordinances, allowed under the state's local option law, due to insufficient enforcement by police and sheriffs.
 Tensions were high between "wets" (against prohibition) and "drys" (for prohibition) and supporters of both sides turned out for the gathering.
 Pinckney, who favored the petition, was first to speak and was routinely shouted down by opponents.
 Then J. N. Brown, a local lawyer and "wet" who was one of the people shouting at the congressman, pulled a pistol and began firing, as did his son Roland, and "drys" who were armed began firing back.
 Pinckney attempted to intervene to end the fight, but was shot in the back and killed when his brother Tom attempted to pull John away and protect him.
 Also killed were Tom Pinckney, J. N. Brown, and John Mills, a leader of the Prohibition League who succumbed to his wounds the next day.
 Pinckney's private secretary "Doc" Tompkins and Roland Brown were also shot, but survived.
 The entire gunfight lasted about thirty seconds and more than 75 bullets were found in the wall of the courthouse.
 Both John and Tom Pinckney were buried at Hempstead City Cemetery.
 Roland Brown was tried as an accomplice to the murders, but was acquitted when it was concluded that he had only taken out his pistol to protect his father.
-The identity of his assassin remains a mystery.
+The identity of the assassin remains a mystery.